-What’s the most common definable cause of azoospermia among infertile men?
+What’s the most common definable cause of azoospermia, or lack of mobile sperm, among infertile men?
 Here’s a hint: it’s also pretty common in general, occurring in 1/500 male births.
 Answer: Klinefelter syndrome.
 Men who have it possess an extra X chromosome in every cell in their bodies.
-It’s inherited, and about equally so from mothers and fathers.
+It’s inherited, about equally so from mothers and fathers.

 The fact is that most men don’t know about it until they try to have kids, and can’t, because the ejaculate has no sperm in it.
 Others are diagnosed at puberty, when masculinization is delayed due to low testosterone levels.
 A small minority is diagnosed in utero, during prenatal testing.
 In any case, Klinefelter men have relatively normal life spans and their most serious “illness” in life is often the infertility problem.